remipch/solar_concentrator/mechanics/README.md

 Mechanical parts have been modelled with [OpenSCAD](https://openscad.org/).

+This documented model contains a single panel board with 24 mirrors.

+Two 'wings' have been added on the sides to add 24 mirrors but are not documented here (see the photo and video in the toplevel README).

 > [!TIP]
 > You can click on the images below to view them in an online 3D viewer.